 In terms of copper - blood's homeostatic nature will ensure that excess copper is quickly removed from the blood, but this doesn't mean it magically disappears from the body.
 If a patient is being exposed to an immediate source of copper, such as a copper IUD, chances are the blood may show an elevated level.
 But once that IUD is removed (or the immediate source of exposure taken away), the blood will naturally return to normal, even though loads of toxic bio-unavailable copper is now stored in the body's tissues.
 In fact, we might even see the blood serum level of copper being low in a copper toxic person.
 If copper has accumulated and is tightly stored in the tissues, and adrenal function is too weak to mobilize that stored copper, it's not going to show up in the blood!

 With this background, why on earth are so many practitioners still so reliant on the mineral level that shows up in the blood, without ever stopping to examine the tissue level?
-As a direct result of such practice, misdiagnosis runs rampant.
-Not only is it ignorant and irresponsible, but also dangerous, and as long as people continue to focus on serum blood results, the mass confusion surrounding this epidemic will only continue.
-There are so-called 'experts' online who are so focused on blood test results, and their trusting audience then spends a fortune in time and money getting all the suggested blood panel lab tests - serum this, plasma that - only to discover even more confusion as they try to interpret the results, once again ignoring that copper excess is stored in tissue, not blood.
+As a direct result of such practice, misdiagnosis runs rampant, and the lack of awareness to copper toxicity simply persists.
+Not only is such tunnel vision ignorant and irresponsible, but also dangerous, and as long as people continue to focus on serum blood results, the mass confusion surrounding this epidemic will only continue.
+There are so-called 'experts' online who are so focused on blood test results, and their trusting audience then spends a fortune in time and money getting all the suggested blood panel lab tests - serum this, plasma that, ceruloplasmin - only to discover even more confusion as they try to interpret the results, once again ignoring that copper excess is stored in tissue, not blood.
 Blood is certainly invaluable for many markers of disease and health conditions, but NOT when it comes to measuring mineral status!
 At best, if the timing is right, a blood test may catch copper toxicity, but certainly far more often than not it will miss it.
 Copper toxic individuals very often receive blood tests results that show 'normal' and are falsely diagnosed as 'healthy'.
 As Dr. Eck points out, "If you have high levels of a certain mineral, like copper, held tightly in storage, why on earth would you expect the copper to show up in the blood - unless it is being released?!"

 Copper needs to be bound to a transporter protein (either ceruloplasmin or metallothionein), otherwise it becomes bio-unavailable, does not enter the cell where it needs to be, and instead gets accumulated in a bio-unavailable form in the body's tissues.
 The problem again with the standard blood serum testing procedure is that it ignores not only the accumulated bio-unavailable copper stored in the tissues, it also ignores the copper content within the cells.
 The following quote is by Dr. Carolyn Dean, MD, ND speaking about the inadequacy of serum tests.
 While in the quote she is referring to magnesium, the same is very much true for copper: "A serum test for magnesium is actually worse than ineffective, because a test result that is within normal limits lends a false sense of security about the status of the mineral in the body.
 It also explains why doctors don't recognize magnesium deficiency; they assume serum magnesium levels are an accurate measure of all the magnesium in the body."